The Speed of Forgetting

 By 1912, the last horse-drawn streetcar made its final run.
 By 1920, horses had essentially vanished from American cities.

 The speed shocked everyone.
 Not because they couldn’t see it coming — the automobile had been around for years — but because they couldn’t feel it accelerating.
-The thing about exponential change is that it arrives slowly, then all at once.
-And the human mind, evolved to notice the rustling of leaves and the approach of predators, is spectacularly bad at intuiting what “doubling every few months” actually means in practice.
+Exponential change arrives slowly, then all at once.
+And the human mind is just bad at this.
+We’re built to notice the rustling of leaves and the approach of predators.
+“Doubling every few months” is not something our brains know how to feel.

 I wrote recently that the biggest companies will capture AI’s value.
 I still believe that.
 The incumbents with distribution will absorb AI functionality and expand their reach.
-But there’s a second question I didn’t answer: what happens to the people inside those companies?
-What happens to the workers when coordination becomes cheaper and the optimal workforce size shrinks?
+But there’s a second question I didn’t answer, and it’s the one that’s been nagging at me: what happens to the people inside those companies?
+What happens when coordination gets cheaper and the optimal workforce shrinks?

 The answer, if history is a guide, is the same thing that always happens.
 They get displaced faster than they expect.